-The various parts of B-Course software and the underlying research ideas benefit from the work done by Complex Systems Computation Group and its affiliates during the last five years.
+The B-Course software is based on the work done by the Complex Systems Computation research group and its affiliates during the last five years.
 In particular the direct and indirect contributions of Peter Grünwald, Petri Kontkanen, Jussi Lahtinen, Kimmo Valtonen and Hannes Wettig are greatly appreciated.
 This research has been financially supported by the National Technology Agency, and the Academy of Finland.